-

 At what ownership levels by an acquirer is public disclosure required (whether acquiring a target company as a whole or a minority stake)?

 The Company Act requires that an acquirer must notify the target company within one month after it obtains one-third or more of the total voting shares or capital of the target company and again when it obtains one-half or more.
-The target company must then publicly disclose the identity of the acquirer and its shareholding within five days after receipt of such notice.
+The target company must then publicly disclose the identity of the acquirer and its shareholding within five days after receipt of such notice or face administrative fines.

-If the target company is a public company, then in addition to the above:
+If the target company is a public company, in addition to the above:

-- Once the acquirer (together with any other persons who act in concert with the acquirer) obtains 5% of such company’s shares, based on a new disclosure regulation promulgated in January 2024 and to be effective on May 10, 2024, the transaction is required to be reported to the FSC (with a copy to the target company, TWSE, or TPEx, depending on the listed market of the target company) and be publicly disclosed; for a corporate acquirer, identity of any shareholder holding 5% or more of its shares and any person controlling such shareholder shall be disclosed as well.
+- Once the acquirer (together with any other persons acting in concert with the acquirer) obtains 5% of such company’s shares, according to the Regulations Governing the Declaration of Acquisition of Shares in Accordance with Article 43-1, Paragraph 1 of the Securities and Exchange Act promulgated in January 2024 and became effective on May 10, 2024, the transaction is required to be reported to the FSC (with a copy to the target company, TWSE, or TPEx, depending on the listed market of the target company) and be publicly disclosed; for a corporate acquirer, identity of any shareholder holding 5% or more of its shares and any person controlling such shareholder shall be disclosed as well.
 Any subsequent increase or decrease of the shareholding totaling 1% or more of the total issued shares of the target company would need to be reported until the acquirer’s shareholding falls under 5% of the target company’s total issued shares.
-There are a few exceptions where a public disclosure is required regardless of the acquirer’s shareholding percentage in the target company: (a) in a tender offer of a public company’s shares, the offeror is required to publicly disclose its stake in the target company, regardless of whether such stake is 5% or more; or (b) if the acquirer becomes a director of the target company, then the director is required to disclose its shareholding on a monthly basis; and
+There are a few exceptions where a public disclosure is required regardless of the acquirer’s shareholding percentage in the target company: (a) in a tender offer of a public company’s shares, the offeror is required to publicly disclose its stake in the target company, regardless of whether such stake is 5% or more; or (b) if the acquirer becomes a director of the target company, the director is required to disclose its shareholding on a monthly basis; and

 - If the acquirer obtains more than 10% of the issued shares of the target company, it shall also report to the FSC or the voting rights of the portion of shares in excess of such 10% threshold would be suspended.
 The ownership threshold that triggers this reporting obligation could be lowered to align with the new disclosure regulation in the preceding paragraph.